Focus on Physicians:

 Mindfulness and Meditation

 Meditation in particular has been found to be helpful in improving attention, focus, and memory and reducing stress.
-Just like medication or physical therapy, it’s important to be consistent.
+Just like medication or physical therapy, consistency matters.
 In one study, it took 8 weeks of regular practice before the impact of meditation was clear.

 Taking a mindful pause before and after each patient, study, or procedure is a great way to mentally reset.
-In many cases, even this very brief break can improve your efficiency.
+In many cases, even this very brief break can improve your efficiency and help you to regain a sense of control.

 Limit Multitasking

-As you knock out these smaller to-dos, you’ll feel a sense of accomplishment.
-That can reduce the attention residue that builds up when you stress about unfinished work.
+As you knock out these smaller to-dos, you’ll build a sense of accomplishment.
+That feeling of progress can help quiet the mental clutter and reduce the attention residue that builds up when unfinished work lingers in the background.

 Set Boundaries